 Reviewed By: Lisa Donaldson, APD, M.Nutr&Diet, B.Edu

-I’m almost positive that canned tuna was one of the first ingredients I learned to ‘cook’ with as a kid, and I adored it enough to try it in absolutely everything.
+I’m almost positive that canned tuna was one of the first ingredients I learned to ‘cook’ with as a kid, and consequently, I adored it enough to try it in absolutely everything.
 Cooked in casseroles, spread on Sao’s and toasted in sandwiches with a generous helping of tasty cheese, buttered both sides…gosh, there was nothing better.
-Tuna was such a simple delight.
+Nonetheless, tuna was such a simple delight.

 Now as an adult, canned tuna is still a staple in my pantry.
-It’s budget-friendly, shelf-stable and incredibly convenient to keep around for those last-minute meals.
+Basically, not only is it budget-friendly and shelf-stable but also it’s incredibly convenient to keep around for those last-minute meals.

 But if you haven’t already rushed to add Tuna to your shopping list, here are 6 more tasty reasons why you too should fall in love with this perfect little food!